divesresearch/dives-website/content/english/blog/typescript.md

 ```

 Principally you can extend `fn` or come up with similar solutions in any way to
 satisfy your needs.
-This might seem like an uggly solution at first but also
+This might seem like an ugly solution at first but also
 keep in mind that it might be better than putting yourself in a position where
-you are forced to use types for the entire project when you only need it for a
+you are forced to use types for the entire project when you only need them for a
 small part of it.

 If you are OK with writing types for all the variables and objects in the
-project, then you can choose to go with typescript, but if only a small portion
+project, then you can choose to go with TypeScript, but if only a small portion
 of your codebase requires such a tidiness, it might be better for you to just
 come up with a similar solution as mentioned above.